 This pillar directly supports research into some of the key concerns of EU citizens.
 These are things like climate change, health, security, clean energy, mobility etc. Supported by the Joint Research Centre, it’s also about enhancing industrial leadership and addressing current societal challenges.

 This element of the Horizon Europe programme supports researchers through funding, exchange opportunities and fellowships.
 The support is driven by the researchers themselves.
 The pillar operates within European Research Council, Research Infrastructures and Marie-Skłodowska-Curie Actions.

 The final element works to support EU member states in developing their innovation capacities and national research.
 It particularly focuses on encouraging countries with lower R&D performance to succeed under Horizon Europe support.

-A multiannual strategy will underpin Horizon Europe and a broad range of funding, grants, partnerships and mentoring is on offer.
+A multiannual strategy underpins Horizon Europe and a broad range of funding, grants, partnerships and mentoring is on offer.
 The European Commission also places strong emphasis on the importance of planning for unforeseen events so that flexible action plans can be implemented quickly.

-Work has already begun on Horizon Europe’s Implementation Strategy and the framework will continue to take shape over the coming months.
+Work is already well underway on Horizon Europe’s Implementation Strategy and the framework will continue to take shape into 2023.
 It sets out the processes and rules to be actioned throughout the life cycle of the programme, robustly emphasising the following objectives: